-The economy is increasingly flooded by Blockchain, Bitcoin, Ethereum, Crypto and many other terms.
+The economy is increasingly flooded by Blockchain, Bitcoin, Ethereum, Crypto, and many other terms.
 However, these terms are often used as synonyms, which actually have nothing at all to do with them.
-This article should help to bring some clarification into all the confusion and explain the most important terms like the blockchain, smart contract and other distributed ledger systems.
+This article should help to bring some clarification into all the confusion and explain the most important terms like blockchain, smart contract, and other distributed ledger systems.

 Public Distributed Ledger means that computers in a network are either disseminated via the Internet to private individuals, who process the information and verify the transactions.
-Typical examples of a Public Distributed Ledger System are Bitcoin, Ethereum, Litecoin etc. Each of the so-called “miners” receives a compensation for the effort of his computer, which he has with the processing of the data.
+Typical examples of a Public Distributed Ledger System are Bitcoin, Ethereum, Litecoin, etc. Each of the so-called “miners” receives compensation for the effort of his computer, which he has with the processing of the data.
 This also means that certain transactions are generally subject to a fee, as the miners have to be paid.
 Another important aspect of public distribution is trust.
-In order to gain confidence, the consensus protocols described above must be followed.
+To gain confidence, the consensus protocols described above must be followed.

 Or in return, only one computer is allowed in a private distributed ledger system.
 This means that only controlled systems are allowed to process this information (e.g. company servers).
-These systems are ideal, for example, for very system-critical processes and also to avoid high public system costs when a large number of miners are not required.
+These systems are ideal, for example, for very system-critical processes and also to avoid high public system costs when numerous miners are not required.
 In general, 3 servers are usually sufficient for a redundant and secure system.
-These servers are then verified and trusted as verifiers.
+These servers are then verified and trusted as verifies.
 This means that no additional consensus method has to be carried out, which ultimately saves considerable computing effort.

-Hybrid Distributed Legders combine both worlds and can ensure that the data is distributed permissionless via the public network, but only certain parts are processed by verified systems (permissioned).
+Hybrid Distributed Ledgers combine both worlds and can ensure that the data is distributed permissionless via the public network, but only certain parts are processed by verified systems (permissioned).